biointec/columba/README.md

 **Note for Windows users:** Do not use the mingw64 compiler as long as [this bug](https://github.com/msys2/MINGW-packages/issues/2519) related to thread_local variables is not fixed.
 Using this compiler will result in a segmentation fault when the processing threads are destroyed.

+To make use of gzipped files, ensure that you have the [`zlib` library](https://zlib.net/) installed.

 #### Extra Prerequisite RLC

-Columba RLC needs the [SDSL library](https://github.com/simongog/sdsl-lite).
+Columba RLC needs the [SDSL-lite library](https://github.com/simongog/sdsl-lite).
 You can follow their install instructions to install it on your system.

-If you have installed SDSL to a non-standard location, you can point CMake to the installation location by adding `-DSDSL_INCLUDE_DIR=<path-to-sdsl>/` and `-DSDSL_LIBRARY=<path-to-sdsl-lib>` to the CMake command.
+**WARNING** SDSL-lite installs a version of google test that might be incompatible (see [issue](https://github.com/simongog/sdsl-lite/issues/458)).
+You can safely delete the google test files added by SDSL in the lib/ (libgtest.a and libgtest_main.a) and include/ (gtest/) directories.

 ### Installing Columba Vanilla